-- 4.1 In accordance with the GIAS, and in compliance with the CIPFA Local Government Internal Audit Manual, the overall scope of the internal audit work encompasses Inverclyde Council's risk management practices, governance practices and internal controls. - 4.2 The Annual Audit Plan is based on a formal risk assessment and audit needs assessment which is revised on an ongoing basis to reflect evolving risks and changes within the Council.
-The Internal Audit Annual Audit Plan 2009-10 was discussed and agreed at the Audit Committee on 25 August 2009.
-In addition, extensive consultation on the content and coverage of the audit plan took place with Corporate Directors, and the Chief Executive.
+- 4.1 In accordance with the GIAS, and in compliance with the CIPFA Local Government Internal Audit Manual, the overall scope of the internal audit work encompasses Inverclyde Council's risk management practices, governance practices and internal controls. - 4.2 The Annual Audit Plan is based on a formal risk assessment which is revised on an ongoing basis to reflect evolving risks and changes within the Council.
+The Internal Audit Annual Audit Plan 2012/2013 was discussed and agreed at the Audit Committee on 29 May 2012.
+In addition, consultation on the content and coverage of the audit plan took place with Corporate Directors, and the Chief Executive.